raysca/quiz/quizzes/devops/docker.md

 - [ ] This is the command that is run when a Docker container stops
 - [ ] This is the command that is run when a Docker container is restarted

 ## Which of these are valid Docker commands?

 - [x] `docker run`
 - [ ] `docker start`
 - [x] `docker stop`
 - [ ] `docker restart`

-## What is a Docker volume?

-- [ ] A Docker volume is a running instance of a Docker container
-- [ ] A Docker volume is a snapshot of a Docker container
-- [ ] A Docker volume is a running instance of a Docker image
-- [ ] A Docker volume is a snapshot of a Docker image